 In Balayage, mainly the color is concentrated on top of every section, leaving a base dark.
 Consequently, the colored sections flawlessly cover up with hair, providing a more natural and blended effect.

-Conventional foil Highlights provide you strong streaks of the hair sections, making an intense contrast.
+Conventional foil Highlights provide you with strong streaks of the hair sections, making an intense contrast.

 Balayage needs lesser long-term maintenance so that you can cultivate that more naturally.
 Conventional foil Highlights require regular touch-ups for maintaining the look when your hair grows.